 The images shown above are placed in left-to-right order from most basal towards the crown group, but no obvious trends can be seen.

 The actinopterygian stem line includes a ghost lineage (shown as a blue bar in Figure 1), because the oldest known stem-group sarcopterygian (of Late Silurian age; see page on the Sarcopterygii) is somewhat older than the stem-group Actinopterygii, which are of Early Devonian (Lochkovian) and younger age.
 Given that the two stem groups must have appeared at the same time, the actinopterygian stem-group transition must also have begun in the Late Silurian.
-Comparing this age with that of the oldest member of the crown-Actinopterygii indicates that the stem-to-crown transition lasted at least 76 million years, from the Late Silurian to the Early Carboniferous (Figure 1).
-A histogram of the rates of appearance of the known stem-group genera is shown below:
+Comparing this age with that of the oldest member of the crown-Actinopterygii indicates that the stem-to-crown transition lasted between 76 and 95 million years, from the Late Silurian to the Early Carboniferous (Figure 1).

 References